Specific absorption rate

 Specific absorption rate (SAR) is the rate that electromagnetic energy in the radiofrequency pulses is absorbed by tissues during MR image acquisition measured in watts per kilogram (W/kg).

-Both the International Electrotechnical Commission and the USA's Food and Drug Administration limit the amount of energy absorbed during the body over the course of a single examination to 1°C/kg 1,2.
-For a 1°C rise in body temperature, the body can be exposed to 4 W/kg.
+Both the International Electrotechnical Commission and the Food and Drug Administration (in the USA) limit the amount of energy absorbed during the body over the course of a single examination to 1°C/kg 1,2.
+In general to prevent a greater than 1°C rise in body temperature, the body cannot be exposed to greater than 4 watts per kilogram.

-For example high SAR sequences of a 3 T MRI deposits approximately between 1.9-2.5 W/kg3.
+For example, high SAR sequences of a 3 T MRI deposits ~1.9-2.5 W/kg 3.

 impaired ability to perspire

 pregnancy (risk for fetal heating)

 implanted organ devices

 Precautions to reduce the SAR to patients can include:

 taking breaks between high SAR sequences

 alternating between low SAR and high SAR sequences

 reducing the flip angle

 reducing slice numbers

 reducing pulse number and duration

 reducing pulse frequency

 ensuring the patient is lightly dressed

-- ensure scanner ventilation system is turned on
+ensuring scanner ventilation system is turned on

 - 1. Jerry Allison, Nathan Yanasak.
 What MRI Sequences Produce the Highest Specific Absorption Rate (SAR), and Is There Something We Should Be Doing to Reduce the SAR During Standard Examinations?.
 (2015) American Journal of Roentgenology.
 205 (2): W140. doi:10.2214/AJR.14.14173 - Pubmed